 6 Ways to Connect with Senior Loved Ones When You Can’t Visit

 Seniors’ social circles often shrink in their later years.
 Friends and family move away or pass on, and it becomes even more vital to sustain the relationships they still enjoy as well as to build new connections.
 Studies suggest a healthy social life can help seniors stave off depression and can reduce their risk for other chronic conditions like hypertension and diabetes.
-In essence, strong interpersonal relationships are a crucial caring for the elderly and avoiding the negative outcomes of senior isolation.
+In essence, strong interpersonal relationships are crucial in caring for the elderly and avoiding the negative outcomes of senior isolation.

 “What if I Can’t Be There?”

-You may be very willing to help your loved one avoid senior loneliness, but you live far away from your senior loved one or you could be practicing social distancing for your safety and theirs.
 It’s hard to be far from people we care about, but there are many ways to reach out, connect and remind them they’re loved.

 1. Phone Calls